 Heat your materials (and your surfaces!)

-You can mix your concrete with water that is between 140 and 180 degrees fahrenheit to offset the effects of cold weather.
+You can mix your concrete with water that is between 140°F and 180°F to offset the effects of cold weather.
 Heating your aggregates is a good option when there are extremely cold temperatures at the construction site.

 When the initial temperature of the concrete is sufficient and moisture levels are appropriate, it is possible to achieve normal set times and required strength gain, even in cold weather.